Soil Types – Infiltration Properties

 Horton parameters

-We use the Horton infiltration equation for modeling infiltration in various parts of the SCALGO Live system, including the Flash Flood Map with infiltration and drainage and Core+ DynamicFlood.
+We use the Horton infiltration equation for modeling infiltration in various parts of the Scalgo Live system, including the Flash Flood Map with infiltration and drainage and Core+ DynamicFlood.
 Each soil type in our topsoil map can have both a "High compaction" and "Low compaction" state.
 The compaction state of the topsoil in a given cell is determined based on the land cover, see further below.

 The table below lists the Horton parameters for the soil types in the SCALGO Live topsoil map in their different states.